 Screenslate is a site devoted to finding the best movie screenings in New York City.
-Funded by a Kickstarter campaign, I developed the backend CMS and API.
+For the site redesign funded by a Kickstarter campaign, I developed the backend CMS and API.
 I also managed the deployed application on Heroku and used add-ons such as New Relic, Papertrail, and Scout to tune performance and detect issues.

 CrossFit Waldwick is a CrossFit box opened in Waldwick, NJ in May 2016.
 Leading up to the grand opening, I created a static website in HTML and CSS before launching a fully functional Wordpress site.
 I also incorporated custom CSS into the Wordpress site, as well as made adjustments to the php code to hide unnecessary elements that couldn't be controlled through the theme's customization.